 The earliest you can apply for your student visa is 3 months before the start date of your course, which you can find on your unconditional offer letter or your CAS.

-The visa application fee for a Tier 4 (General) visa is £348, plus the healthcare surcharge (called the ‘Immigration Health Surcharge’, or ‘IHS’) that most international students will have to pay.
+The visa application fee for a student visa is £363 to apply for a Student visa from outside the UK and £490 to extend or switch to a Student visa from inside the UK, plus the healthcare surcharge (called the ‘Immigration Health Surcharge’, or ‘IHS’) that most international students will have to pay.

 The IHS allows you to use the services of the NHS, the UK’s National Health Service for the duration of your studies.

 If you apply for your visa online, you will pay the surcharge as part of the online application process.
-Typically, an undergraduate student applying for a 3-year course will be required to pay £300.
 Use this calculator to check how much IHS you will have to pay.